 After the final “Mazel Tov” is heard and the “Toda’ot” are written, the memories remain.
-Andrew has been there before and knows how to capture the love, family and fun of becoming a Bar or Bat Mitzvah.
+Andrew has been there before and knows how to capture the love, family, and fun of becoming a Bar or Bat Mitzvah.

-Photography can capture the special nature of the day and joy of family.
+Photography can capture the special nature of the day and the joy of family.
 Andrew provides sessions prior to the service and during the celebration afterward to capture the full spirit of this joyous time.
 Photography can be scheduled for many varied opportunities, though the rules of the Temple or Synagogue must be adhered to.

 Each Synagogue or Temple has its own rules, so please consult them for the most current rules.
 In Greensboro, Temple Emanuel does not permit photography during services.
 Beth David Synagogue does not permit photography on the property during services or afterward.